SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

 (`data.at(index)`) which throws an exception if the requested element is not included in the collection, and an unchecked one (`data[index]`) whose behaviour is undefined in such case.
-Most often, the unckecked access should be preferred because faster, but it is important to avoid falling into the "undefined behaviour".
+Most often, the unchecked access should be preferred because faster, but it is important to avoid indices out of range.
 Conversely, the choice of one over the other conveys the underlining consideration.